 Kona Profiles #6: Jess the Pocket Rocket Perry

-We started a Patreon account (link below) with the hope of raising few bucks towards awards & swag for athletes of all abilities in our tri community.
+We started a Patreon account (link below) with the hope of raising a few bucks towards awards & swag for athletes of all abilities in our tri community.
 We've given out a lot over the past 2 years, but would like to continue to expand our offerings & the volume we can do.

 If you enjoy Utah Tri Buzz and would like to pitch in, any amount would be greatly appreciated... (there may be something in it for you as well!)